dennisnordberg/julia-school/content/julia/scraping.md

 Before we do any actual web scraping, we need to tell Julia we intend to use all three of our newly installed packages:

-`using HTTP, Gumbo`
+`using HTTP, Gumbo, AbstractTrees`

 Unlike when we `add`ed the packages, we need to use commas to separate the package names in a `using` command.

 ## Scraping example.com

-We're going to scrape the homepage of `example.com` in this tutorial.
+Now that we're all set up, let's get to work scraping the homepage of `example.com`.

 We'll store it in a new variable we'll create, and we'll call this variable `r` (for "request", as in "HTTP request").